TakuKaneda/julia-jump/README.md

 * `train-cempc.jl`: implements certainty-equivalent MPC
 * `train-sbrmpc.jl`: implements scenario-based robust MPC

+### `parallel-*.jl`: main-codes for implementing a policy in parallel
+`prarallel/`: dir which contains the MPC functions or data loading functions
+* `parallel-run-cempc.jl`: implements certainty-equivalent MPC in parallel

 ### `src/`: source codes
 * `source.jl`: functions used in the policies such as reading data files